ThatGenericName/course-project-minor-technologies/Phase 1/Design Document.md

 ### Design Patterns.

 Creating Entry objects through deserialization in our program uses the Factory Design Principle.
-In com.minortechnologies.workr.usecase.factories contains Methods and objects that deserialize code.
+In com.minortechnologies.workr_frontend.usecase.factories contains Methods and objects that deserialize code.
 First, a map containing the entry data passed into ICreateEntry.create(), where it uses some portions of the data to determine which subclass should be created.
 Then, subclasses of ICreateEntry are used to create the final entry.

 Any usecase objects that implements IEntryDatabase also has to implement the iterator design pattern.
 As these database objects will be a collection of Entry objects, it allows for iteration through the database.
 UserDB and JobListingDB both implement iterators.